Dynamic loading for iOS

 Open the “Frameworks” folder & try to delete these frameworks & restart the app:

-framework: App will be crashed immediately because they're linked dynamically.
-When app is launched, iOS will load all linked dynamic frameworks, if any is missing, app will crash. - Delete
+1. Delete DyLibRuntimeLoader or Interface module framework: App will be crashed immediately because they're linked dynamically.
+When app is launched, iOS will load all linked dynamic frameworks, if any is missing, app will crash.

 The playground above is an evident for the Dynamic loading for iOS with this library.
 Actually, you can use the POXIS’s dlfcn APIs directly, very simple.
 This library just abstracts & makes it more Swifty.